 To some of us, things are starting to get a bit silly now.

 I think you will all agree that the provision of dentistry has recently become very challenging.
-The actual teeth themselves isn’t the problem, its the person around the teeth and the laws and regulations that are there to protect the patient that has become the problem.
+The actual teeth themselves aren’t the problem, its the person around the teeth and the laws and regulations that are there to protect the patient that has become the problem.

 I often hear dentists joking that they don’t have time to treat patients anymore because of all the paperwork they have to do…but this is quite a serious issue.
-Practicing in the most dentally litigious country on the planet is now fraught with hazards… made worse by the fact we also have the strictest regulator.
+Doing dentistry in the most dentally litigious country on the planet is now fraught with hazards… made worse by the fact we also have the strictest regulator.

 What is a dentist to do in this situation?

-Well you can stick your head in the sand and hope it all goes away.
+Well, you can stick your head in the sand and hope it all goes away.
 But we both know that won’t work.
-So in my mind there are 3 things you need to do to cut down your risk of receiving the Special Delivery letter from the GDC or M’learned fellow…
+So in my mind, there are 3 things you need to do to cut down your risk of receiving the Special Delivery letter from the GDC or M’learned fellow…

 1) Get really good at what you do